openeemeter/caltrack/docs/guides/detailed_data_prep.md

 Guidelines for Final Combined Data Sufficiency Checks
 ---
 It is recommended that you run a final audit of your data to evaluate the outputs of the data cleaning process.
 You should be able to match the number of projects eliminated from your analysis at each step listed above.
 Your final audit will also serve as a useful reference for further data analysis and aggregation.

+* Billing periods (the period between bill start date and bill end date in the monthly usage data) with more than 10% missing days of weather data will be thrown out and count against the required number of billing period observations.
+* Any projects with fewer than 12 months pre and 12 months post are not included in the analysis.

 Detailed Data Preparation Instructions
 ===